-9.3.1 DAILY REPORT TO ISO
+9.3.1 MONTHLYDAILY REPORT TO ISO

 As required by Pub.
 Util.
-Code § 761.3 (e), each Generating Asset or ESS Owner owning or operating a Generating Asset or ESS in California with a rated maximum capacity of 50 megawatts or greater shall provide a daily report to the ISO (once the ISO has announced it is ready to receive such daily reports) that identifies any periods when the unit is unavailable to produce electricity or is available only at reduced capacity.
+Code § 761.3 (e), each Generating Asset or ESS Owner owning or operating a Generating Asset or ESS in California with a rated maximum capacity of 150 megawatts or greater shall provide a monthlydaily report to the ISO (once the ISO has announced it is ready to receive such daily monthly reports) that identifies any periods during the preceding month when the unit is unavailable to produce electricity or wais available only at reduced capacity.
 The report will include the reasons for any such unscheduled unavailability or reduced capacity.
+Pursuant to Pub.
+Util.
+Code § 761.3 (e), the ISO will immediately transmit the information to the Commission.